-A knee replacement may be your ticket to a more active and healthy lifestyle.
-Once you’ve sufficiently recovered, you can return to many activities that were too painful and difficult for you before the surgery.
+A knee replacement may be your ticket to a healthier and more active lifestyle.
+Once you’ve recovered, you can return to many activities that were too painful and difficult for you before surgery.

 In most cases, you can resume many of your normal activities after about 12 weeks.
-However, be sure to check with your doctor before starting a new sport or physical activity.
-Staying active will also help you strengthen your knee and make it more likely to function effectively for many years.
+But be sure to check with your doctor before starting a new sport or physical activity.
+Staying active will also help you strengthen your knee and make it more likely to function well for many years.

 Here are a few examples of low-impact activities and sports that you should be able to do once you’ve recovered from your surgery.

 You may be excited to move without pain, but nervous that you’ll damage your new knee joint if you participate in physical activity after your surgery.
-Knee replacements have improved a lot of the last few decades.
-They’re designed to mimic a natural knee.
-This means that, like a natural knee, an artificial replacement actually needs exercise in order to function properly.
+Knee replacements have improved a lot over the last few decades.
+Artificial replacements are designed to mimic a natural knee.
+This means that, like a natural knee, it needs exercise to function properly.

-Your doctor will provide specific recommendations for activity based on your individual needs and overall health.
+Your doctor will provide recommendations for activity based on your needs and overall health.
 In general, low-impact exercises are recommended over high-impact versions that can add stress to your knees.

 Walking is one of the best exercises you can do to build up strength in your knee.
-It’s also a good way to burn calories while benefiting your heart.
+It’s also a good way to burn calories and benefit your heart.
 Start with smaller steps and shorter walks as you work your way up to longer distances.
-Keep track of how long you walk every day, so you can gauge your progress.
+Keep track of how long you walk every day so you can gauge your progress.

-Running is considered an aerobic activity like walking, but it’s much more high-impact.
-For this reason, the AAOS does not recommend jogging or running after a total knee replacement.
+Running is an aerobic activity like walking, but it’s much more high-impact.
+For this reason, the AAOS doesn’t recommend jogging or running after a total knee replacement.

 Swimming is not a weight-bearing activity, so it’s a great way to exercise without putting stress on your artificial knee.
-Many people with knee replacements can resume swimming within three to six weeks of surgery.
-Check with your physician or physical therapist before diving into the pool.
+Many people with knee replacements can resume swimming within three to six weeks after surgery.
+But check with your doctor or physical therapist before diving into the pool.

 Ballroom dancing and gentle modern dancing are great ways to exercise.
-In fact, they’re a good way to use leg muscles and engage in light aerobic activity.
+Dancing is a good way to use leg muscles and engage in light aerobic activity.
 Avoid twisting and abrupt movements that could put your knee out of alignment.
-Also avoid high-impact movements like jumping.
+Also avoid high-impact movements such as jumping.

-There are few better ways to regain strength in your knee than cycling.
+Cycling is a good way to regain strength in your knee.
 Whether you use an actual bicycle or an exercise machine, stay on a flat surface and increase your distance slowly.

 The AAOS recommends peddling backwards on a stationary bike as you gradually gain your strength back.
-You can track the activity and time yourself in order to make it more challenging.
+You can track your activity and time yourself to make it more challenging.

 Gentle stretching is a great way to avoid stiffness, improve your flexibility, and boost the overall health of your knee.
-However, it’s important to avoid twisting movements, and it's critical to protect your knees by keeping them aligned with your hips and ankles.
+It’s important to avoid twisting movements, and it's critical to protect your knees by keeping them aligned with your hips and ankles.